HassanOigag/caesar-cipher/README.md

 # caesar-cipher

+this is a simple caesar pyhton code that encrypts and decrypts caesar ciphers
-encrypt and decrypt caesar ciphers
+- it has two functions encrypt and decrypt
+- it uses upper case letters